mscsuic/juliusross/papers.md

 ---

 ## [35] Hodge–Riemann Relations for Schur Classes in the Linear and Kähler Cases
 **with M. Toma**
-**International Mathematics Research Notices, 2023, Issue 16, pp. 13780–13816**
+*International Mathematics Research Notices*, 2023, Issue 16, pp. 13780–13816
 **Preprint:** https://arxiv.org/abs/2202.13816

 This is the third paper in a series on the Hodge–Riemann property for Schur classes.
 The main advance here is a *linear algebra machine* abstracted from the proof in [32].
 Together with [34], this gives a unified approach to some of the main results in [32].

 The original geometric motivation was to prove that Schur polynomials of Kähler forms satisfy the Hodge–Riemann relations.
 Rational classes can be treated with algebraic geometry; irrational ones required this new linear‑algebraic approach.